 1. The typical "gelly" sandwich.

+Google it for specific details, but it basically involves 'sandwiching' a regular-formula polish in between the layers of gel base coat and top coat.
+The trick with this is letting each layer of regular-formula polish COMPLETELY dry between each coat.
 The result: The gel base coat is sticky, so putting a regular-formula polish directly on top of it meant streaky and un-uniform results.
 Even with multiple layers, it was tricky to get it to look even.
 Additionally, my impatience got the best of me, and I know I didn't let each layer dry thoroughly enough.
 Ultimately, this led to poor wear and tear and some immediate wrinkling effects when I put the LED top coat on and cured it.

 My thoughts: This method might work for someone who has the time/patience to let the regular polish dry between layers.
 But still, you have to work with the sticky base coat/streaky application issue.
 I'd pass.